ministryofjustice/cla_frontend/cla_frontend/assets-src/guidance/special_educational_needs.md

 Legal aid is available for all advice and assistance about the provision of educational services to a child with special education needs (SEN).
 This would cover situations where the client:

 * thinks that their child has SEN that are not being addressed by their school or local authority
-* objects to or is disputing a Statement of SEN
+* objects to or is disputing an assessment of the child or young person's SEN (a Statement or EHC Plan)
-* does not agree with what the Statement of SEN says in terms of their child's specific needs and their learning difficulties.
-This would cover disputes about the type of special education that would meet their child's needs (eg facilities, therapy, staffing, monitoring arrangments and any non-educational requirements like specialist transport).
+* does not agree with what the assessment says in terms of their child's specific needs and their learning difficulties.
+This would cover disputes about the type of special education that would meet their child's needs (eg facilities, therapy, staffing, monitoring arrangements and any non-educational requirements like specialist transport).
-* believes that the school or local authority is not meeting the child's needs as set out in the Statement
+* believes that the school or local council is not meeting the child's needs as set out in the assessment of their needs

 A child or student with SEN is some who: